Stephanie is always looking for ways to lighten her carbon footprint. She is enthusiastic about solar power and solar gadgets.

 - Amazon Green

 1. Whole Foods Market

 I love Whole Foods Market.
-This green grocery store has one of the largest selections of fresh, organic produce, milk and eggs, bulk products, whole grain breads, grass-fed meat, extensive vegetarian selections, natural/homeopathic health remedies and eco-friendly cleaning items in North America and the United Kingdom.
+This green grocery store has one of the largest selections of fresh, organic produce, milk and eggs, bulk products, whole-grain bread, grass-fed meat, extensive vegetarian selections, natural/homeopathic health remedies, and eco-friendly cleaning items in North America and the United Kingdom.

 Pick up fresh flowers (organically grown, of course), enjoy one of the product samples, grab a cup of coffee, or even a quick lunch.
 You can even purchase organic dog food!

 The stores are bright and clean, salespersons are helpful, and the earth-friendly products are top quality.
 That said, Whole Foods Market has been criticized for the higher cost of some of its merchandise.
 One of my friends jokingly refers to it as "Whole Paycheck," because she claims that it seems that's where it all goes.

 Many health experts advise that organic products are worth any extra cost from a health standpoint.
 Our family has found that organically grown/raised items taste much better, as well.

 For people who live relatively near a Whole Foods Market, you can order online.
 Just check the website and enter your zip code or postal code to find out if the option is available for you.